rocklake/Pypp-Macro/README.md

-a macro for the game py++ and for Raspberry pi pico 1 it is mint to be used with circuitpython and you will have to git adafruit_hid library.
-You should have the game in the home directory on linx.
-The password "hi" Username "py" and tmux install.
+A macro for the terminal game Py++.
+The macro is designed to be ran with CircutPython on a Raspberry Pi Pico 1.
+It also requires the adafruit_hid library.
+You should have Py++ located in a folder named "py++".
+You also need tmux installed.